makersacademy/rps-challenge/README.md

 Task
 ----

-The task was to build a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:
+The task was to build a _Rock, Paper, Scissors_ game so that a user can play on the web with the following user stories:

 ```sh
 As a marketeer